Parameter Configuration

 6.1 controlbar - Player Control Bar

-- Description: Whether to display the player control bar.
-To facilitate user operation, the player will have a playback control bar containing various buttons, such as play, pause, full screen, etc. In certain application scenarios, if the playback control bar is not needed, this parameter can be set to
+• Description: Whether to display the player control bar, i.e., show the player control bar.
+To facilitate user operation, players usually have a playback control bar.
+The playback control bar contains various buttons, such as play, pause, fullscreen, etc. In some application scenarios, if the playback control bar is not needed, this parameter can be set to false.
+Note that since the native player control bar that comes with the H5 browser’s video tag is not satisfactory, zwplayer has built a custom player control bar that presents a consistent appearance across all browsers.
+The various buttons on the custom player control bar support configuration for display.

 6.2 nativecontrols - Native Playback Control Bar

-true, the native playback control bar of the browser’s video element is used.
-The appearance of the native playback control bar may differ in different browsers.
-If you want users to see a consistent appearance across different browsers, please do not set this attribute totrue.
-When set tofalse,zwplayercreates a custom playback control bar to control playback and disables the native playback control bar.
+• Description: Whether to use the browser’s native playback control bar.
+If true, the native playback control bar of the browser’s video element is used.
+The appearance of the native playback control bar may vary in different browsers.
+If you need users to see a consistent appearance across different browsers, please do not set this property to true.
+When set to false, zwplayer creates a custom playback control bar to control playback and disables the native playback control bar.
 Using the native playback control bar is not recommended.

 6.3 infoButton - Media Info Button